hawkeye17-warex/hnnp/docs/integration-guide.md

 - Do **not** log:
   - `receiver_secret`
   - Full MACs for production traffic
-  - Any other long‑term secrets
+  - Any other long-term secrets

 ---

-## 5. Cloud verification and anti‑replay
+## 5. Cloud verification and anti-replay

 Cloud receives `POST /v2/presence` and processes as follows.